-We at NewRetirement think that you will do a better job transitioning to retirement if you have a solid understanding of what you have and what you will need.
+You’ll do a better job transitioning to retirement if you have a solid understanding of what you have (and what you will need).
 And, it is not all about savings and investments.

-The NewRetirement retirement calculator is a highly detailed planning tool that let’s you model the best time to start Social Security, how you might be able to use home equity, how you might pay for long term care and much more — including trying what if scenarios with various investment accounts.
+The NewRetirement retirement calculator is a highly detailed planning tool that let’s you model the best time to start Social Security, how you might be able to use your home equity in retirement, how you might pay for long-term care and much more (including trying “what-if ” scenarios with various investment accounts).

 If you can create a clear picture of your future, then you can get there.